 I really don’t like to go out in public.
 I look like the abominable snowman and everyone else looks like they are…well and normal.
 I feel like I should have something like this:

-Rob takes me to a place that is a highly rated restaurant with soup such as sour chicken soup with acacia leaves, sour Mekong fish soup with acacia leaves, betel leaf soup with diced beef, clear soup with diced pork and cabbage, or pumpkin soup cooked with coconut milk.
+Rob takes me to a place that is a highly-rated restaurant with soup such as sour chicken soup with acacia leaves, sour Mekong fish soup with acacia leaves, betel leaf soup with diced beef, clear soup with diced pork and cabbage, or pumpkin soup cooked with coconut milk.
 I get fried noodles.
-The foreign smells don’t sound good right now.
+The foreign smells don’t sit well with me right now.

 We met a couple from England named Jeremy and Sue.
 We traded traveling stories and advice (well, the three of them since my voice is like a whisper).